Few LGBT people will forget the events of a year ago, on 12th June 2016 when an armed gunman carried out the

 - countless revellers have returned from their holidays in Orlando

-But what really draws them in are the six gay bars and nightclubs, which include
+But what really draws people in are the six gay bars and nightclubs, which include

 a warehouse-style disco, a cushy video bar, the festive Footlight Theater

-Piano Bar, a pool hall, a swimming-pool bar, and cruisy country western-style
+Piano Bar with its traditional drag, a pool hall, a swimming-pool bar, and cruisy country western-style

 bar.
 Although the crowd tends to be male, plenty of women hang out at the

 bars and restaurant.

 authored the recently updated and expanded Fodor's Gay Guide to the USA and six